Richardaeld/google_translate_game/README.md

 ### Developer Goals
 + Showcase "Vanilla" JavaScript ability:
     + Have a game that is "Vanilla" JavaScript powered and takes multiple user inputs.
-    + Have user inputs that can change the way JavaScript builds the game (Ex. number of cards, multiple languages, background (appearance) of cards, etc...).
+    + Have user inputs that can change the way JavaScript builds the game (Ex. number of cards, multiple languages, appearance of cards, etc...).
     + All cards in game are dynamically added and removed with the start and end of each game round.
     + Game is capable of multiple play throughs without a page refreash.
     + The game timer is a continuously running JavaScript function.